Terrastories/terrastories/SETUP.md

 On Windows, all terminal docker commands need to be run using Windows PowerShell, not Command Prompt.
 PowerShell comes with Windows.

+On Linux, users should run all docker commands with `sudo` or check the [official documentation](https://docs.docker.com/install/linux/linux-postinstall/) to manage Docker as a non-root user.

 ## Setup and running the server

 First update your `.env` file using `.env.example` as a reference.
 You will need a Mapbox token.
 You can obtain one for free by signing up [on Mapbox](https://mapbox.com/signup)